The Voice's Wendy Moten Returns to the Stage with Casts on Both Arms Following Last Week's Fall

 RELATED VIDEO: 'Terrified of Her': Kelly Clarkson & John Legend Joke of Ariana Grande's Power on The Voice

-On this week's show, Moten appeared with pearl-clad casts on both arms under her aqua-hued gown.
+On this week's show, Moten appeared with pearl-clad casts on both arms under her aqua-hued gown, which she credited the show's wardrobe team for.

+"They came together and knew it was an emergency type situation and created this amazing outfit and added bling," Moten told PEOPLE.
+"I was like, 'This is what it feels like when you have a budget!'"

 As for her performance of the country classic, it was well-received, with the judges remarking on Moten's "perseverance" in light of her injuries.